 The Trustee retains overall responsibility for oversight of climate related risks and opportunities but makes use of advisors to assist in carrying out these responsibilities.
 The roles and responsibilities of the Trustee Board and external advisors are defined in the CCRMP (Appendix C).
-The Trustee drafted this Policy in 2023 with the support of their investment advisor and formalised it in March 2023.
+The Trustee drafted this Policy in 2023 with the support of its investment advisor and formalised it in March 2023.
+The Policy is reviewed regularly (most recently by the IFC in May 2024 and the Board in September 2024) to ensure that it continues to provide an accurate description of the governance and risk management approach in respect of climate-related matters for the Scheme.

 The Trustee sets aside time to discuss climate risk at Trustee board meetings throughout the year, including holding at least (but not limited to) two additional training meetings per year, where time is made available to discuss any relevant ESG developments, including discussions on climate risk.
-An example of climate risk-related discussions held at such meetings is how the Trustee can further understand how their investment advisor assesses climate risk within their manager research process, and challenge them as necessary.
+An example of climate risk-related discussions held at such meetings is how the Trustee can further understand how its investment advisor assesses climate risk within their manager research process, and challenge them as necessary.
 The investment advisor also brings their views on climate-related risks and opportunities to the Trustee as they deem appropriate.

-Where supported by external advisors, has challenged their advisors on their experience and expertise in being able to support the Scheme in identifying and assessing any climate-related risks and opportunities relevant to their advice.
-For example, in the case of investment advice, the Trustee assesses the performance of its investment advisor on the integration of ESG (which includes climate-related risk and opportunities) on an annual basis, noting a marked improvement in 2022 for this performance metric vs the previous year's scoring.
+Where supported by external advisors, the Trustee has challenged its advisors on their experience and expertise in being able to support the Scheme in identifying and assessing any climate-related risks and opportunities relevant to their advice.
+For example, in the case of investment advice, the Trustee assesses the performance of its investment advisor on the integration of ESG (which includes climate-related risk and opportunities) on an annual basis.